| Brussels Griffons: the most honest dog breed review you'll ever find. Information about Brussels Griffon personality and behavior. |

 Training him to walk calmly on a leash may take time and patience, for he can be obstinate and may pitch a fit of acrobatic leaping and flinging himself about.

-If you can chuckle at some of his eccentricities yet remain firm about the general rules of the household, the Brussels Griffon is very pleasant to live with.
+If you can chuckle at some of his eccentricities yet remain firm about the general rules of the household, the Brussels Griffon is very pleasant and entertaining to live with.

-Like most breeds of terrier heritage, he is proud and sensitive and may become defensive if handled harshly or teased."
+Like most breeds of terrier heritage, he is proud and sensitive and may become defensive if handled harshly or teased.
+This is not a breed for very small children.

 - Looks like a little terrier

-- Comes in a rough wiry coat (most common) and a short coat
+- Comes in a rough wiry coat that doesn't shed much

 - Takes himself very seriously (which can be amusing to watch)